 Plan on watching the Tour de France in Paris?
-Here are 10 things you should know to help you plan your big day.
+Here are 10 things to help you plan your big day.

 I get lots of enquiries about watching the Tour de France (see here for THIS general advice).
 However the experience in the mountains or in the countryside (or even in larger towns and cities) is hugely different to the vibe in Paris as the peloton arrives in the French capital to crown the yellow jersey.